baimmm6767/sec-data/README.md

 The project is intended to serve both individual investors who want unrestricted local financial data and developers building open-source research platforms, Excel tools, APIs, dashboards, screeners, valuation systems, and financial applications.

 The stable product focus is detailed U.S. quarterly financial statements.
-Annual and foreign-filer support should currently be treated as experimental, and all generated outputs should be reviewed before being used for investment, accounting, or other high-stakes decisions.
+Annual and foreign-filer support should currently be treated as experimental.

+##All generated outputs should be reviewed before being used the outputs from this script is not in any way shape or form financial advice.